mcsrainbow/mcsrainbow.github.io/en/2021/11/devops-cicd-pipeline-in-action/index.md

-# DevOps CI/CD Pipeline in Action
+# DevOps CICD Pipeline in Action

 There are differences in the most appropriate CI/CD pipelines in different environments, especially the toolchains, but the general process and thinking should be similar.